snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 "You mean besides the reputational damage from contract violation?"

 The secretary blushed a bit.
-"Yes, sir, besides that."
+"Yes, Taryn, besides that."

 "Easy."
 Taryn thought back to that conversation with his parents fourteen years ago.
 "We're going to keep improving the tech, and they